 5. Index and Use Same Column Types for Joins

-that make up a join are indexed on both tables.
-This will allow MySQL to better
+If your query contains many joins, you need to make sure that the columns that make up a join are indexed on both tables.
+This will allow MySQL to better optimize the join operation.

-instance, if you join a DECIMAL column to one of the type INT, MySQL will be unable to use at least one of the indexes.
+Likewise, the columns that are joined must share the same type.
+For instance, if you join a DECIMAL column to one of the type INT, MySQL will be unable to use at least one of the indexes.
 String type columns must also use the same character encoding.

 6. LIMIT 1 When Getting a Unique Row